 However, college coaches are fully immersed in the world of Twitter, and student athletes who take advantage of this social media outlet can put themselves in a stronger position to play at the next level.
 Always remember: Visibility creates opportunity.
 I recommend high school student athletes do the following:

-- Create a highlights video of his or her talent via YouTube or hudle.com, and share on it on Twitter.
+- Create a highlight video of his or her talent via YouTube or hudl.com, and share on it on Twitter.

 - Follow 5-10 local writers who cover high school sports.
 College coaches pay attention to these Twitter accounts.
 Stay on their radar and “tweet @ them” to share his or her team’s performance and personal highlights.